< Thoracic wall >

-Here, we introduce another tip for memorization of X.
+Here, we introduce a tip for memorization of X.

 Fig. 5-45.
 Azygos veins.

 These three veins do not pair with arteries, nor with themselves on the right and left sides.
-Thus, the name is azygos (a = without, zygos = pair). ¡°Azygos¡± is a noun, while ¡°azygous¡± is an adjective.
-It is rare to use the noun such as ¡°azygos¡± in front of vein.
+Thus, the name is azygos (a = without, zygos = pair).
+“Azygos” is a noun, while “azygous” is an adjective.
+It is rare to use the noun in front of vein.
 Like other veins, these veins are prone to variation.

 Fig. 5-46.
 Vessels passing through the aortic hiatus.

-The thoracic aorta is situated posteriorly (Fig. 5-41) and thus is in contact with the thoracic vertebrae.
-Pulsation of the thoracic aorta hence causes slight depression of the bodies of thoracic vertebrae.
-All of those four vessels pass the aortic hiatus that is at the level of TV12 (Fig. 5-48).
+The thoracic aorta is situated in posterior mediastinum and thus is in contact with the thoracic vertebrae (Figs. 5-39,41).
+Pulsation of the thoracic aorta hence causes slight depressions of the bodies of thoracic vertebrae.
+All of those four vessels pass the aortic hiatus that is at the level of TV12 (Figs. 5-42,45,48).

 < Diaphragm >

 The diaphragm partitions the thoracic and abdominal cavities, and consists of peripheral muscle belly and central tendon.
 The central tendon itself can be considered as insertion of the diaphragm since the muscle contraction descends down the central tendon (Figs. 5-2,48).